-The application cycle is now closed for the fall 2020 start.
-The new admissions cycle for the fall of 2021 will open in July 18, 2020 and will close January 3, 2021.
+The admissions cycle for the fall of 2021 is open and will close January 3, 2021.

 Career opportunities in occupational therapy are steadily increasing.
 Develop the critical skills you’ll need to join this growing healthcare profession with the fully-accredited Occupational Therapy Doctorate (OTD) from Northern Arizona University.